 The issue with this approach is that most clients following such a link from e.g. /path would have to issue another request to /path?.
 Some clients would normalize an empty query string and not issue a second request, however, this isn’t standard compliant behavior either.

-The best approach seem to to be to just redirect any broken requests when they’re encountered.
+The best approach seems to be to just redirect any broken requests when they’re encountered.